Skip to content

 sudo apt-get install libeigen3-dev

-Ubuntu may not provide the required version of Eigen3, retrieve the latest stable release of Eigen3.
+Make sure you retrieve the latest stable release of Eigen3.
 Unzip the file and copy the Eigen directory to /usr/include/.

 Hierarchical Data Format (HDF5) is used to store the inputs/outputs of the program: